 Marital assets are divided between the parties “equitably” which usually means equal, but not always.
-Marital assets are defined as:
+Marital assets are defined as the following.

 It is important to note that a party may own an asset in his/her own name individually, but that asset will normally be considered a marital asset if purchased during the marriage.

-A Valuation Expert Can Help You Calculate Asset Portions
+How Can A Valuation Expert Help Calculate Asset Portions?

-While some assets and debts are easily classified as marital or non-marital, sometimes it may be necessary to calculate the marital portion of a non-marital asset.
-In this situation, it may be necessary to hire a valuation expert.
-For example, one spouse may have a non-marital business because the business was started before the marriage.
-However, there may be a marital component of the business from the increased value of the business during the marriage by marital efforts or marital funds contributed, including the continued labor of the owner spouse in the business during the marriage.
-In this situation, a valuation expert would be necessary to value the increase in the business during the marriage from the marital effort of the owner spouse.
+While some assets and debts are easily classified as marital or nonmarital, other assets and debts may require a valuation expert to calculate the marital portion of a non-marital asset.
+One spouse may have a non-marital business because the business was started before the marriage.
+However, there may be a marital component from increased business value during the marriage by marital efforts or marital funds contributed, including the continued labor of the owner spouse in the business during the marriage.
+In this situation, a valuation expert would be necessary to value the increase in the business during the marriage from the marital effort.